-\\\\\ Katey C. Grange NEPA Compliance Officer Attachment(s): Environmental Checklist Categorical Exclusion Environmental Checklist This checklist documents environmental considerations for the proposed project and explains why the project would not have the potential to cause significant impacts on environmentally sensitive resources and would meet other integral elements of the applied categorical exclusion.
-Proposed Action: McNary Substation Bay Addition and Fiber Optic Cable Installation Project (P04246, L0481) (Update to previous CX issued on October 19, 2023) Project Site Description The project site is located at BPA's McNary Substation in Umatilla County, Oregon.
+Katey C. Grange Date NEPA Compliance Officer Attachment(s): Environmental Checklist Categorical Exclusion Environmental Checklist This checklist documents environmental considerations for the proposed project and explains why the project would not have the potential to cause significant impacts on environmentally sensitive resources and would meet other integral elements of the applied categorical exclusion.
+Proposed Action: McNary Substation Bay Addition and Fiber Optic Cable Installation Project (P04246, L0481) (Update to previous CX issued on January 18, 2024) Project Site Description The project site is located at BPA's McNary Substation in Umatilla County, Oregon.
 The McNary Substation is located to the northeast of the town of Umatilla, in the Columbia Plateau ecoregion.
 The area is high desert shrubsteppe and grasslands habitat.
 The ground's surface is composed of gravel and earth with grassy and weedy cover that was previously disturbed during construction of the nearby McNary Dam.
 Some riparian vegetation (cottonwoods and shrubs) and a small area of native sagebrush exist near the Columbia River, which is about 2,500 feet to the north of the substation.
 The substation is surrounded by mixed development, agriculture, and recreational land.
 Interstate 82 is about 0.25 mile west of the substation, industrial warehouse buildings and open shrub and grass habitat areas on U.S. Army Corps of Engineers-managed lands are located to the east, and Union Pacific Railroad tracks, an irrigation canal, and multiple transmission lines and towers are located within 2,000 feet of the substation's southern fence.
 To the north is the Columbia River with marinas, parks, viewpoints, and the McNary Dam.
 As close as 120 feet away from one of the staging areas, there are multiple ponds, wetlands, and tributaries to the Columbia River.
 However, these features are located on the opposite side of the perimeter fence and paved 3rd Street.
 Evaluation of Potential Impacts to Environmental Resources 1.
 Historic and Cultural Resources Potential for Significance: No with Conditions Explanation: The BPA archaeologist and historian initiated Section 106 consultation on March 21, 2023, with the Confederated Tribes of the Umatilla Indian Reservation, the Confederated Tribes of the Warm Springs Reservation of Oregon, the Confederated Tribes and Bands of the Yakama Nation, the Nez Perce Tribe, the State Historic Preservation Office (SHPO), and the U.S. Army Corps of Engineers.
 The Confederated Tribes of the Umatilla Indian Reservation responded on April 12, 2023, with a request for an archaeological survey that included subsurface testing in previously undisturbed areas or where the project would reach greater depths than have been previously disturbed.
 The SHPO concurred with the Area of Potential Effect work area on April 14, 2023.
 On August 11, 2023, the BPA archaeologist and historian determined that implementation of the proposed undertaking would result in no adverse effect to historic properties pursuant to Section 106 of the National Historic Preservation Act, and notified the consulting parties.
 No comments were received from consulting parties on the report or determination.
-On January 17, 2024, the BPA archaeologist determined that the UEC conductor removal actions would have no potential to cause effect to historic properties, and issued a memorandum documenting the determination.
+On January 17, 2024, the BPA archaeologist determined that removing the UEC conductor and cutting three wood poles at ground level would have no potential to cause effect to historic properties, and issued a memorandum documenting the determination.
+On February 15 2024, the BPA archaeologist determined that the additional wood pole removal (the fourth) by UEC would have no potential to cause effect to historic properties, and amended the memorandum documenting the determination.
 Notes: